-Why is a marketing information system important?
+Why are marketing information systems important?

-Whether you are a marketer or a business owner, sooner or later, you need to take strategic decisions to improve your product, increase your market share, attract new audiences, and handle the competition.
+Whether you are a marketer or a business owner, sooner or later, you need to make strategic decisions to improve your product, increase your market share, attract new audiences, and handle the competition.
 The most reliable foundation of any decision is data.
 With the help of accurate information about your marketing environment, competitors, customers, and their behavior, you’ll manage to make better campaigns.
 The insights obtained from reports and marketing research will prevent you from playing a guessing game and wasting your time and budget in vain.
 The more complex your marketing information system, the more value you can get from it.

-- a thorough analysis of demand and supply;
+- conducting thorough demand and supply analysis;

-- increased competitiveness and your market share;
+- increasing competitiveness and market share;

 - identifying business development opportunities;

-- implementing consumer-oriented approach;
+- implementing a consumer-oriented approach;

 - identifying and managing business risks;